Tübingen. Day Trip Back To The Middle Ages

 A local lady and a group of five adult Americans are talking about the University of Tübingen.
 I pretend to watch the boats sliding down the stream while eavesdropping.
 What better way to get the best information about a place other than from a local?

-The lady who was speaking about the courses the university offers today suddenly goes back to history and mesmerises the Americans with medieval education, science, lifestyle.
-All the while, I am waving to the crowds of tourists packed on gondolas along the Neckar.
+The lady speaking about the courses the university offers today suddenly goes back to history and mesmerises the Americans with medieval education, science, and lifestyle.
+All the while, I am waving to the crowds of tourists packed on gondolas along the Neckar, but I eavesdrop big time!

 I know this syndrome.
 The intense fascination you feel for a place that is actually your own city or town.
 I suffer from it.
 Many times, I found myself taking pictures in the main square of my home city.
 Many a time, I ended up chatting for hours to foreign tourists that were expressing their awe at its beauty.
 And all because they’d offer to take a picture of me with the Black Church in the background before they’d found out that I’m a local.